 I have been organizing the PHP Usergroup Duesseldorf for about four years now, a monthly meetup focused on web engineering and new trends in this area.

 I do this with a friend, 100% non-profit and motivated by our passion for open source, learning, meeting motivated people, and fun.

-In the last time many people asked me about my experience, if I can share some tips or what is important when starting a new meetup (and I asked for it).
+The last time, many people asked me about my experience and if I can share some tips or what is important when starting a new meetup (and I asked for it).